stefanjudis/pwt-workshop/lessons/01-tooling/03-debugging-and-traces.md

 $ npx playwright test
 ```

-This setting will now generate trace `zip` files for every single test available at `test-results/trace.zip`.
+`trace: on` will now generate new trace `zip` files for every single test available at `test-results/`.

 > **Note**
 > Trace file generation slows Playwright down.
 It's recommend to only generate trace files in remote environments and for possibly failed and retried tests (`on-first-retry`).